gofunky/tuplip/README.md

 The target repository will be derived (e.g, the one to check using the `find` command) from the `ARG` instruction that is called `REPOSITORY`.
-If no target repository is required (e.g., for a `build` command), simply remove the respective `ARG` instruction.
+If no target repository is required, simply remove the respective `ARG` instruction.

 #### Versioned FROM Instructions